-Brazil vote: executives under scrutiny after coup chatter
+Brazil vote: Executives under scrutiny after coup chatter

 Another expressed interest in the executives granting bonuses to their employees who vote for Bolsonaro, before another member informed him this would probably constitute vote buying.

+“Big change goes through congress.
+The executive is the organizer, but the transformative policies are in congress,” Vander Giordano, a vice president at shopping malls company Multiplan, told journalists.
+“When you have a moderating center in congress, you have a better debate of ideas, looking at both sides.
+And that is no matter who wins the election.
+Our democracy is strong.”

+João Cox, who sat on the board of several Brazilian companies, said more businessmen support Bolsonaro now than four years ago.
+Still, most believe there won’t be huge changes in the short term if da Silva wins.
+“My worry is more about the long run,” Cox said.

 Several members backed Bolsonaro’s promise for a large military parade on Sept.
-7 Independence Day along Rio de Janeiro’s Copacabana beach.
+7, Brazil’s Independence Day, along Rio de Janeiro’s Copacabana beach.
 “I want to see if the Supreme Court has the courage to rig the elections after a military parade … with the troops applauded by the public,” one wrote.

 The parade will “make it clear which side the Army is on,” another said.